About the Inquiry

 If you are in crisis and unable to keep yourself safe, or are having thoughts of self-harm or suicide, please consider the following:

-- Go to your nearest hospital or A&E department, or book an emergency appointment with your GP
+• Go to any hospital or A&E department, or book an emergency appointment with your GP